keliang11/cse15l-lab-reports/week5-lab-report.md

 `grep -r "string" | grep -c '' `

+The `-c` option counts the number of lines that contain the "string".
+The `-r` is recursive search, so it can find the total number of lines in all the subdirectories under the current directory that contain the "string".

-I got this command from asking ChatGPT how to find the number of files, which is actually the wrong command.
-Instead it answered how to find the *number of lines* that contain the certain string.
-The first example tells you there are 16 lines containing the string "vistas" in all of written_2.
+I got this command from asking ChatGPT how to find the number of files, not lines, which is actually a different command.
+ChatGPT gave a result different than what I was looking for.

+The first example tells you there are 16 lines containing the string "vistas" in all of written_2, including all it's subdirectories.

 ![image](https://user-images.githubusercontent.com/122491370/217708312-e194cd3e-ddfd-46d1-ab53-9b27ad98e497.png)

-The second example tells you there are 6 lines containing the string "vistas" in berlitz2.
+Using the same command, the second example tells you there are 6 lines containing the string "vistas" in berlitz2.
 Note that this is a different result from what we got when using the previous command `grep -l "string" * | wc -l` to find the number of *files*.
+This is useful for when you want to see how often a certain words pops up rather than which files contain it.

 ![image](https://user-images.githubusercontent.com/122491370/217708475-7d9c57b9-978c-4232-811f-bc7e950e5da1.png)